chairleague/hots-rules/README.md

 ### Check-in

-Four or five players from your team must check in on the match page for each round before the round can start.
+Four or five players from your team must check in on the match page for each round before the round can start. **Matches cannot be reported properly if players do not check in, so be sure to remember to do this before *each* round!**

 ### Tardy Policy